jgraving/DeepPoseKit/README.md

 If you use DeepPoseKit for your research please cite [our preprint](https://doi.org/10.1101/620245):

     @article{graving2019deepposekit,
-             title={DeepPoseKit: a software toolkit for fast and robust pose estimation using deep learning}, author={Graving, Jacob M and Chae, Daniel and Naik, Hemal and Li, Liang and Koger, Benjamin and Costelloe, Blair R and Couzin, Iain D}, journal={bioRxiv},
+             title={DeepPoseKit, a software toolkit for fast and robust pose estimation using deep learning}, author={Graving, Jacob M and Chae, Daniel and Naik, Hemal and Li, Liang and Koger, Benjamin and Costelloe, Blair R and Couzin, Iain D}, journal={bioRxiv},
              pages={620245},